aplteam/Fire/Docs/ReadMe.md

 1. The first and the last line of any script is never deleted, no matter whether they carry a hit or not.

 1. The first line of any function or operator is never deleted, no matter whether they carry a hit or not.
+However, be aware of 6.

 1. If a simple variable carries a hit it is going to be an empty vector.